cosmos/cosmos-sdk/x/evidence/atlas/atlas-v0.41.x.md

    }
    ```

 5. Create the keeper.
 Note, the `x/evidence` module depends on the `x/staking` and `x/slashing` modules.
+Evidence has expected interfaces, these interfaces are linked to slashing and staking.
+You can find these interfaces [here](https://github.com/cosmos/cosmos-sdk/blob/v0.41.0/x/evidence/types/expected_keepers.go)

    ```go
    func NewApp(...) *App {